luxalpa/ai-tic-tac-toe/README.md

-Artificial Tic Tac Toe game I made in 2015.
+Tic Tac Toe game against AI with different difficulty levels I made in 2015.
 Went a bit overboard with the graphics.

 ![Screenshot 1](screenshot1.png)